 Unless group meetings are limited by Governor Brown, expect our local Membership Meetings to be held at the Medford Co-Work Collective in Downtown Medford.
 Earlier in the year, due to the coronavirus social distancing and orders limiting group meetings, the SOAL was conducting monthly meetings online using ZOOM.
 Changes will be updated as each month's meeting is planned.
 More information is available in the Events tab of the website.

-We have been having our local's General Membership Meetings at the Round Table Pizza restaurant in Medford for several years now.
-We reserve the private party room and members and their families are invited to the meeting.
-The local pays for several pizzas including a vegetarian style, and also for your non-alcohol beverages.
+Prior to 2020, we had been having our local's General Membership Meetings at the Round Table Pizza restaurant in Medford for several years.
+When we do have the meetings there, we reserve the private party room and members and their families are invited to the meeting.

 Remember ........
 The local also has a Postal Pulse drawing each quarter.
 Turn your Postal Pulse survey forms into a steward or better yet....
 Show up and turn it in at the Membership Meeting!
 If your name is drawn you win $100 if you are present at the meeting.
 If your not present, you still win $50.

 On Wednesday, March 18, 2020, the union signed two memoranda of understanding with the Postal Service temporarily expanding paid leave for PSEs and expanding the use of dependent care leave for postal employees with unexpected childcare needs as a result of the pandemic.